 - Divide the batter between the cups, filling them nearly to the top.

 - Bake for 17 to 19 minutes, or until the tops are golden and a toothpick inserted in the center comes out clean.
 Set pan on a wire rack to cool for 5 minutes, then remove muffins from the pan to cool completely.
 Enjoy warm or at room temperature.

-Leftover muffins will keep well in an airtight container at room temperature for 2 days.
-For longer storage periods, wrap individually in plastic wrap and freeze for up to 2 months.
+- TO STORE: Leftover muffins will keep well in an airtight container at room temperature for up to 2 days.